-Prior to GE, Andrew worked at Kraft Foods, Inc., where he was Director, Digital Services, leading a Center of Excellence for all digital activity including: digital strategy, on-line media, creative agency relationships, social media marketing, search engine marketing, and standards and training.
-In this role, he led efforts to create scalable best practices by providing thought leadership in the management and development of a wide range of on-line marketing principles, a pipeline of emerging media opportunities and leading the digital medium towards accountability for Kraft brands.
+Prior to GE, Andy worked at Kraft Foods as Director, Digital Services, leading a COE for all Digital activity.
+In this role, he led efforts to create scalable best practices by providing thought leadership in the management and development of a wide range of on-line marketing principles, a pipeline of emerging media opportunities, and driving digital accountability for Kraft brands.

-He joined Kraft Foods in 2000 as the e-Commerce marketing lead for both the Desserts and Post Cereals businesses.
-Prior to joining Kraft, he worked at Send.com, the on-line gift company, as well as Dentsu Corp., Ammirati & Puris and Lintas.
+Before joining Kraft, he worked at Send.com, the on-line gift company, as well as Dentsu Corp., Ammirati & Puris, and Lintas.

-He is a frequent industry speaker and was recently named as one of the iMedia 25: Internet Marketing Leaders and Innovators.
+He is a frequent industry speaker and has received many honors including AdAge Digital Marketers of The Year and B2B Magazine’s Marketers of the Year and the iMedia 25: Internet Marketing Leaders and Innovators.